Books on myth and psychologyreviewed by T. Nelson

 The spirit that interferes when boys are trying to become men is no more friend to woman than it is to man. . . .
 If you think tough men are dangerous, wait until you see what weak men are capable of.

 In chapter 12, he talks about his children and his dog.
-In the last chapter he gets answers from God, or his subconscious mind, or somewhere, using a magical pen.
-You don't need a magical pen to live well; if Peterson is right, all you need is the will to sit quietly and be honest with yourself.
+In the last chapter he gets answers from God, or his subconscious mind, or somewhere, using a magic pen.
+You don't need a magic pen to live well; if Peterson is right, all you need is the will to sit quietly and be honest with yourself.

 mar 17, 2018

 Peterson's 1999 book Maps of Meaning: The Architecture of Belief is a theory that myths help to guide people from “What is”, which is the unbearable present, to “What should be,” or the ideal future.
 In other words, when things go wrong, people feel chaos.
 Myths and religions help them reorganize their inner narrative to provide a feeling of control.
 They do this by assigning meaning to chaotic events.
 People imagine scenarios that help them plan.
 This idea is partially inspired by Jung's theory of the collective unconscious.
 Maps of Meaning contains descriptions of various myths and lengthy quotes from various writers.
 One particularly good quote is from C.G.
 Jung, who said “any internal state of contradiction, unrecognized, will be played out in the world as fate.”